Political Science

 Northwestern students are passionate about creating change on campus, in their communities and in the greater world.
 That’s why we offer a nonprofit management minor to equip students with the necessary tools to operate nonprofit and for-profit organizations that make a difference.
 You already have your reason why.
 Learn from our experienced professors to understand how you can make your vision a reality.

-In addition to completing the social studies teaching major, you’ll receive additional training as a secondary education major.
+If you want to become a high school teacher, you’ll complete both a social studies teaching major and a secondary education major.
 The two majors combine courses in teaching methods with courses in history, political science, psychology and more.

 Brilliant scholars.
 Committed Christians.
 Invested in you.
 That’s Northwestern’s faculty.